vlado-github/QuizMaker/README.md

 dotnet test
 ```
 ## Postman
-To invoke API you can import Pastman collection (**QuizMaker/Postman**).
+To invoke API you can import Postman collection (**QuizMaker/Postman**).
 Use different environments for Local or Docker runtime:
 1. QuizMaker - local
 2. QuizMaker - docker